MichaelACCAI8/Appsync-dynamo-backend-1/README.md

 ## Steps

-## Create Resources
+## Create Policy

--- Checkout in the terminal to the branch create_resources

-git checkout create_resources

-## Create Api And Data Base
+## Create Api And Data Base With IAM Policy And Assing Policy To Role

 -- Create a file in the root dir: